MooersLab/writing-progress-2024-25/README.md

 Managing multiple writing projects is a significant unsolved problem in academic writing and time management.
 Most academics have to make progress on two or more writing projects per day.
-The overhead for doing so consumes mental bandwith.
+The overhead for doing so consumes mental bandwidth.
 Most books on academic writing skip over this problem because they do not have a good solution for this problem.
 I designed the above spreadsheets to address this problem.

 Most writing guides suggest tracking the total effort expended on writing per day in terms of minutes spent, word count, or both.
-Word count tends to plateau early when writing academic papers and grant applications so tracking time is more improtant.
+Word count tends to plateau early when writing academic papers and grant applications, so tracking time is more important.
 The spreadsheets support tracking both.
 The workbook tracks at the project level so that you can monitor the distribution of your effort.
-Like any tool, you can use it well or poorly: Good luck!
+You can use it well or poorly like any tool: Good luck!

 ## Synopsis
 The above Open Office Document (writing-progress-2024-25.ods) can be imported into Google Sheets, where it was created.
 You can also open this document in Libre Office or Open Office for offline use.
 The Excel version writing-progress-2024-25.xlsx can be run in Microsoft Excel.
-Either docment can be imported into your Google Drive account for faster access as a Google Sheets document.
+Either document can be imported into your Google Drive account for faster access as a Google Sheets document.
 I store a link to the Google Sheet document in my web browser for instant access.

 After spending 10-30 minutes customizing the workbook for your current and planned writing projects, you should be set for tracking your writing progress by project for 2024 and 2025.